 The thrill begins at the Cave of the Winds in Niagara Falls!
 You can access it through Goat Island and Clifton Hill Hotel.
 Discovered in the 1830s, it is a natural cave behind Bridal Veil Fall and near Nikola Tesla Statue.
 You have to traverse a series of natural platforms and trails to reach the base of Bridal Veil Falls.
 Trying this unique experience is one of the most thrilling things to do in Niagara Falls.
 You will be excited to the full!

-When you get to the Cave of the Winds, explore “The Word Changed Here” Pavilion.
+When you reach the Cave of the Winds, explore “The Word Changed Here” Pavilion.
 It is an indoor multimedia exhibition explaining the history of Niagara Falls.
-It also shows you how Nikola Tesla designed the first Niagara Falls hydroelectric power plant in 1895.
+It also shows how Nikola Tesla designed the first Niagara Falls hydroelectric power plant in 1895.

 Then, descend around 165 feet to the base of Bridal Veil Falls.
 You will ride an elevator from an area between the American Falls and the Canadian Horseshoe Falls down to Niagara River Gorge.
 Getting out of the elevator, you will reach Hurricane Deck in a couple of minutes.
 Hurricane Deck is an observation platform where you can get as close as you can to the waterfall with its hurricane-like conditions.

 Hold on!
-It is windy there, and the wind is blowing fast, up to 68 mph.
+It is windy there, and the wind blows fast, up to 68 mph.
 That is why it is called the Cave of the Winds.
 You will be soaked through and get wet.
 So, make sure to put on your poncho and wear appropriate shoes.

-Requiring timed tickets, the Cave of the Winds is open year-round, and it is a must-visit in all four seasons.
-You can visit the indoor pavilion at any time of the year, but the trails are only accessible in the summer.
-Accessing the Cave of the Winds could also be a part of a tour that also includes visiting the Maid of the Mist.
+The Cave of the Winds, which requires timed tickets, is open year-round and a must-visit in all four seasons.
+The indoor pavilion can be visited anytime, but the trails are only accessible in the summer.
+Accessing the Cave of the Winds could also be part of a tour that includes visiting the Maid of the Mist.

 11. Maid of the Mist